vladikk/vladikk.github.com/content/post/source/2018-01-26-revisiting-domains-and-subdomains.markdown

 I have quite a few friends in the DDD community.
 Fortunately, or not, we always tend to disagree on the definitions of such basic terms as Domains and Subdomains.
 In this post, I want to think aloud and outline my thoughts on the subject.

 ## Disclaimer
 As I just said, some of the things I’m about to write are my opinion only.
 Many of you might disagree with some of them.
 Hey – the last time we spoke about it, Eric and Vaughn were not fans of my theory.
 But, nevertheless, it is based on my 7-year long DDD journey at our company, and it works for me.
-Most importantly, I believe it might work for you as well.
+I believe it might work for you as well.

 <!--more-->